 Eric, see Intranet for shuttle pick up locations and import here.
-Verify with Rigo
+Verify with Rigo you should actually review this with Craig Oats and/or David Roney

 Parking

 Staff Parking

 In addition to the Cesar Chavez Street Garage, two other offsite parking lots have been made available to provide 40 more parking spaces during business hours.
 These parking lots are within a five minutes walking distance.
 Security escorts are available if needed.
 The Cesar Chavez Street Garage is available to staff after hours and on weekends.